Uralstech/UXR.Utilities/README.md

 2. Select the `+` icon and `Add package from git URL...`
 3. Paste the UPM branch URL and press enter:
     - `https://github.com/Uralstech/UXR.Utilities.git#upm`
+4. Check the instructions for [`Utils.Singleton`](https://uralstech.github.io/Utils.Singleton) to install the dependency

 ### GitHub Clone

 1. Clone or download the repository from the desired branch (master, preview/unstable)
 2. Drag the package folder `UXR.Utilities/UXR.Utilities/Packages/com.uralstech.uxr.utilities` into your Unity project's `Packages` folder
+3. Check the instructions for [`Utils.Singleton`](https://uralstech.github.io/Utils.Singleton) to install the dependency

 ## Preview Versions